The A23 has a number of small services, but this is probably the largest offer on the road.

 The Little Chef closed in 2017 as part of Euro Garages' shutdown of the brand, with the restaurant being converted over the summer and being replaced with a Starbucks in September 2017.
 This was one of two Euro Garages trial sites for a Starbucks to be situated adjacent to a Burger King.
 Upon inspection from senior managers at Starbucks, they decided not to let Euro Garages continue to roll out Starbucks adjacent to Burger King, which ultimately delayed the conversions from Little Chef elsewhere and led to the development of the mini-foodcourts at other former Little Chef sites.

-In January 2021, Shell submitted plans to install four Shell Recharge electric vehicle charging bays on the forecourt.
-A decision is expected to be made in Spring 2021.
+Shell currently hold planning permission to install 4 Shell Recharge electric vehicle charging bays on the forecourt.

 Handcross (southbound, 6 miles)